MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/automation.md

 [Approach 1 – Complete isolation](#approach-1--complete-isolation) is the most common approach in multi-tenant scenarios.
 This approach keeps the required separation and isolation between Azure Active Directory tenants, which is the most common requirement when using a multi-tenant approach.

 [Approach 2 – Shared application registration (multi-tenant) with multiple service principals](#approach-2--shared-application-registration-multi-tenant-with-multiple-service-principals) is more commonly used in Managed Service Provider (MSP) scenarios.
-In this approach, a [Deployment Stamps pattern](/azure/architecture/patterns/deployment-stamp) can be used to automate the deployment of an almost identical architecture across multiple tenants at scale.
+In this approach, a [deployment stamps pattern](/azure/architecture/patterns/deployment-stamp) can be used to automate the deployment of an almost identical architecture across multiple tenants at scale.

 Both of these approaches are provided as examples and inspiration.
 You can mix and match the approaches in your deployments based on your organization's requirements.